enso-org/enso/doc/design/runtime/runtime.md

   that as little time as possible is spent waiting.
 - An analysis of how on-demand evaluation for type-checking should work.
 A restriction on what can be encoded (can only evaluate known-typed exprs).
-- A design for handling optimisation passes with a hierarchical structure (e.g.
+- A design for exposing a hierarchical structure for optimisation passes (e.g.
   `+Pass.Optimisation.TCO`).
 - An analysis of Luna-side optimisations required for the new runtime.
 - An analysis of what type-erasure (if any) we can get away with at the Luna